 - Statute of Repose: Regardless of the above, no claim may be filed more than 10 years after the act of malpractice.

-Missing the applicable deadline generally results in dismissal of the claim, so prompt legal action with help from experienced medical mishap lawyers in Dallas is critical.
+Missing the applicable deadline typically results in dismissal of the claim, so prompt legal action with the help of a Dallas medical malpractice attorney is critical.

 Pre-Suit Requirements in Dallas Medical Malpractice Cases